 Tank mates

-In general, it is recommended to keep only one rainbow shark per tank to avoid territorial disputes and potential aggression.
-However, if you have a very large tank (100 gallons or more) with plenty of hiding spots and territories, you may be able to keep a small group of rainbow sharks together.
-This can sometimes help disperse aggression, but it’s still essential to closely monitor their behavior and have a backup plan if any issues arise.
+In general, it is advisable to keep only one rainbow shark per tank to prevent territorial disputes and potential aggression.
+However, if you have a very large aquarium—ideally 100 gallons (378 liters) or more—equipped with numerous hiding spots and well-defined territories, it may be possible to house a small group of rainbow sharks.
+In such cases, the distribution of space can help disperse aggression, although it is essential to closely monitor their behavior.
+Being prepared with a backup plan, such as a separate tank for any overly aggressive individuals, is crucial to maintaining harmony.

 As for the fish tank mates we can recommend such bottom-dwellers as bristlenose pleco and clown loach.
 Both are large enough and active, so they won’t let fish hurt them.
 It’s better to keep fast fishes in middle water layer – like tiger barb, it won’t be disturbed much.
 Any kind of fish may inhabit in upper water layers, since fish gets there very seldom.